shayandaneshvar/Reversi-Othello-BasicAlgorithm/README.md

 //Now select the program in the dist folder (SSDEBF.exe) and choose an Algorithm and press start.
 //Tester plays with the program and shows you the result.

+/* The project's details are included in the fp.pdf file. (in Persian)
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////